Rodney D. Young, Mercer, PA

-He is survived by his wife, Mary Ann Young; daughter, Carrie (Josh) Weaver of Hermitage, Pennsylvania; son, Matt Young of Mercer; mother-in-law, Marlene Gilliland; sisters, Kathy, Reva and Vickie; sister-in-law, Sherry Funk; brothers-in-law, Ron (Carol) Haywood, David Haywood and Rick (Kelly) Haywood; many nieces and nephews and his grand dogs, Dixie and Bella.
+He is survived by his wife, Mary Ann Young, daughter, Carrie (Josh) Weaver of Hermitage, Pennsylvania, son, Matt Young of Mercer, mother-in-law, Marlene Gilliland, sisters, Kathy, Reva and Vickie, sister in law, Sherry Funk, brothers in law, Ron (Carol) Haywood, David Haywood, Rick (Kelly) Haywood, many nieces and nephews and his grand dogs, Dixie and Bella.

-He is preceded in death by his father, Robert Young; brother, Rick Young; mothers and fathers-in-law, Sam and Betty Haywood; father-in-law, Bo Gilliland; uncles, Jack and Paydon who raised him, brothers-in-law, Tim Haywood and Jim Funk, sister-in-law, Diane Koches and his dog, Chloe.
+He is preceded in death by his father, Robert Young, brother, Rick Young, mother & father-in- laws, Sam and Betty Haywood, father-in-law, Bo Gilliland, uncle, Jack, uncle, Paydon who raised him, brothers-in-law, Tim Haywood, Jim Funk, sister-in-law, Diane Koches, and his dog, Chloe.

 Per Rodney’s wishes, no services will be held.

-Memorial contributions may be sent to the family in care of, Donaldson-Mohney Funeral Home, 124 W Main Street, Sharpsville, PA 16150.
+Memorial contributions may be sent to the family in care of, Donaldson-Mohney Funeral Home, 124 W. Main St., Sharpsville, PA 16150

 To send flowers to the family or plant a tree in memory of Rodney D. Young, please visit our floral store.